repleo/bounca/docs/source/tutorials/create_certificate_authority.rst

     Generate intermediate certificate authority

+You need to provide a passphrase to secure the intermediate certificate, and provide the passphrase of the root certificate.
-Enter the passphrase of the root certificate to be able to sign the intermediate certificate and enter the passphrase of the certificate self.
+The passphrase of the root certificate is used to sign the intermediate certificate.
 Use again a strong passphrase to protect your intermediate certificate.

+You can again provide CRL and OCSP urls.
+These are used for the revocation of the childs of the intermediate.

 .. figure:: ../images/generate-ca-certificates/9-generate-intermediate-certificate-enter-passphrases.png
     :width: 1000px